MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

-later on, with the advent of Automotive Ethernet, `functional domain controller` (FD-C) was introduced. they were connected via AE to ethernet SWITCHES and aggreate functions that were originally hosted by ECUs.
+later on, with the advent of Automotive Ethernet, `Functional Domain Controller` (FD-C) was introduced. they were connected via AE to ethernet SWITCHES and aggreate functions that were originally hosted by ECUs.

 HCP runs Infotainments, and can also run `Predictive Traction Control`.